 God does not have one plan of salvation for the Jews, and a different one for Gentiles.
 In fact, Peter said so to Cornelius: “…God is no respecter of persons: But in every nation he that feareth him, and worketh righteousness, is accepted with him” (Acts 10:34-35).
 Cornelius feared God, then worked righteousness to be accepted by God when he was baptized in water for the remission of his sins (10:48; cf. 2:38-41).
 It was at that point, and not before, that he was added to the one body of the saved.
 Peter said that one cannot be in God’s favor (accepted) until he works the righteous commands of God to be saved (cf. Psalm 119:172).
 These are not the same kinds of works under consideration in Ephesians 2:8, 9, in which Paul is dealing with meritorious works, or, more specifically, works of the Law of Moses (see Eph.
 2:10-19; Rom.
 2:17; Gal.
 2:15-19, etc.).
 Nobody can earn salvation, but nobody receives salvation without obeying what God said to receive it.
 God by grace saves when man by faith obeys (Matt.
 7:21; Acts 2:38-41; Rom.
 6:16-18; Heb.
 5:9; 1 Pet.
 1:22), and the consistent form of baptism throughout the New Testament is water baptism, not Holy Spirit baptism.

 Being “born of water” to “enter the kingdom of God” (John 3:5) is also described as being “washed…in the name of Jesus” to “inherit the kingdom of God” (1 Cor.
 6:9-11).
 Both passages are referring to the same requirement to enter the kingdom.
 Therefore, the birth of water in John 3:5 is a washing, not a natural birth from a mother’s womb.
-It is the “washing of water” for sanctification and spiritual cleansing mentioned in Ephesians 5:26 and Hebrews 10:22.
+It is the “washing of water” for sanctification and spiritual cleansing mentioned in Ephesians 5:26 and Hebrews 10:22, the washing of regeneration (rebirth) in Titus 3:5.
 It is baptism to “wash away thy sins” by contacting the blood of Christ in that burial (Acts 22:16; cf. Matt.
 26:28; Acts 2:38; Rom.
 6:3-5; Col. 2:11-13; Rev. 1:5).

 The baptism “into Christ” of Galatians 3 is the same baptism “into Jesus Christ” that Paul referenced in Romans 6.
 He said it is a burial that causes one to walk in new life.
 Who has new life?
 Someone who has just been born of water (through the Word) has new life!
 (John 3:5; 6:63).
 The one with new life is the one who has just entered “into Christ” by baptism and is “a new creature:” “Therefore if any man be in Christ, he is a new creature…” (2 Cor.
 5:17).

 What Jesus called being “born of water and of the Spirit” is what Paul called the “washing of regeneration,” which literally means the “washing of rebirth” (per the teachings of the Spirit – Titus 3:5; cf. John 3:5).
+Again, the new birth is a washing, not being born from a mother’s womb.
 When one demonstrates obedient faith by being baptized (in water) “into Christ,” he has been reborn, becoming a new child of God.
 This is exactly what Paul was describing in Galatians 3:26-28.
 This must also be the type of baptism mentioned in First Corinthians 12:13, because the language is so similar to Galatians 3, and being “baptized into Christ” equals being “baptized into the one body” of Christ (Gal.
 3:27; 1 Cor.
 12:13; cf. Eph.
 5:23; 2 Tim.
 2:10).

 Holy Spirit baptism was a promise for a select few, but water baptism in the name of Christ (Great Commission baptism) is a command for all men to obey.
 In water baptism one is saved (1 Pet.
 3:20, 21), but one cannot be saved while being outside the one body of the saved (Eph.
 5:23).
 One’s sins are washed away by water baptism (Acts 22:16), he is spiritually cleansed by “the washing of water,” and since his sins are remitted/forgiven, the Lord adds him to His church (Acts 2:38-41; 1 Cor.
 12:13; Eph.
 5:26).